obhq/obliteration/README.md

 # Obliteration
 [![CI](https://github.com/ultimaweapon/obliteration/actions/workflows/ci.yml/badge.svg)](https://github.com/ultimaweapon/obliteration/actions/workflows/ci.yml)

 Obliteration is an experimental PS4 emulator based on [Kyty](https://github.com/InoriRus/Kyty).
-The project is being migrating source from Kyty to make it work on both Windows and Linux so it cannot run any games that Kyty able to run.
+The project is being migrating source from Kyty to make it work on both Windows and Linux so it cannot run any games that Kyty able to run yet.

 ## System requirements